algorandlabs/smart-asa/README.md

 ensure full composability and interoperability with the rest of Algorand's ecosystem (e.g. wallets, chain explorers, external dApp, etc.).

-The implementation of the ABI relies on the new PyTeal ABI Router, which automatically generates ABI JSON by using simple Python _decorators_ for Smart Contract methods.
+The implementation of the ABI relies on the new PyTeal ABI Router component, which automatically generates ABI JSON by using simple Python _decorators_ for Smart Contract methods.
 PyTeal ABI Router takes care of ABI types and methods' signatures encoding as well.